MicrosoftDocs/power-automate-docs/articles/create-cloud-flow-from-description.md

 ## Prerequisites

-- A work or school account with access to a Power Automate [environment](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) that's based in the United States.
+- A work or school account with access to a Power Automate [environment](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) that's based in Europe or the United States.

   >[!NOTE]
   >You cannot create cloud flows from a description if you're logged in with a Microsoft Account.

   >[!TIP]
-  >If you don’t have access to an environment that's based in the United States, you can [create a new environment and select United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as the region.
+  >If you don’t have access to an environment that's based Europe or the United States, you can [create a new environment and select Europe or United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as the region.

 - Check current [limitations](#limitations) for more information.